fablabnbg/inkscape-silhouette/README.md

 Misfeatures of InkCut that we do not 'feature'
 ----------------------------------------------

-* transforms are missing most of the time.
+* object transforms are missing most of the time.
 * Stars, polygons, and boxes are plotted not closed, the final stroke is missing.
 (Must be me, no?)
 * always plots all layers, even if hidden.